KaylorBen/nixcord/README.md

 ## How to use Nixcord
 Currently Nixcord only supports nix flakes as a [home-manager](https://github.com/nix-community/home-manager) module.
-Please submit a pull request if you use nix-channels and want to see an installation option for them.

 First, you need to import the module:
 ```nix